georgewilliamsv5/website-v2/README.md

 # Personal Portfolio – George Williams V

 Welcome to the source code for my personal developer portfolio.
-Built with **React**, **TypeScript**, and **Tailwind CSS**, this project was an exercise to get some practice in with Front End technologies
+Built with **React**, **TypeScript**, and **Tailwind CSS**, this project was an exercise to get some practice with front-end technologies

 ---